Gingercookie/homelab/README.md

 After installing, check that it's working with `cmctl check api` (available via brew).

+:warn: Get a Cloudflare API token that has permission to update domain DNS records on your behalf.
+Make sure to not commit it to git :warn:

-Then create a secret with your Cloudflare key, e.g. `kaf cert-manager/secret.yaml`.
+Create a secret with your Cloudflare key, e.g. `kaf cert-manager/secret.yaml`.
 This will allow cert-manager to use your cloudflare token on your behalf to make certificate issuing requests.

 Test out the token validity, clusterissuer, and certificate files by doing this in staging first, where there are are not strict rate limits.
 ```